 In this case, white’s idea is to play for the c5 pawn rupture.
 The center is now supported by the f3 pawn, while the b pawn goes to b4, making c5 possible.
 The rooks are usually brought on the c and d files and the dark-squared bishop on e3.
 Sometimes, the queen can also help from f2.

 Besides this, white can also use the double fianchetto set-up and place the queen on the a7-g1 diagonal, while the rupture will be supported by bringing the f3 knight to b3.
 Against the Hedgehog, this is combined with threats against the weakened b6 pawn.
 When employing this plan, make sure the c4 pawn is well defended, as black will try to put pressure on it once you play b4.

 3. Kingside attack

 This is another common idea in the Maroczy type of structure, where white combines central and kingside threats.
 He usually does this by playing f4 and striving for e5, opening the d and f files for his rooks.
 Less common is playing for f5, as this loses control over the e5 square and black can reroute his knight from f6 via d7-e5.
-Another idea is to play for h4-h5 and trying to open up the opponent’s king.
-The d5 square can, in this case, be used to transfer the rooks on the kingside.
+Another idea is to play for h4-h5 and try to open up the opponent’s king.
+In this case, you can use the d5 square to transfer the rooks on the kingside.

-In the last game we will see the Maroczy set-up against the Accelerated Dragon, where white keeps the pawn on f3 and plays on the queenside, for the c5 rupture.
+The last game will show us the Maroczy set-up against the Accelerated Dragon, where white keeps the pawn on f3 and plays on the queenside, for the c5 rupture.
 A very instructive win by Gelfand.